EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 platinum.
 The bronze, gold and platinum layouts have a BDR witness node to ensure odd number of nodes for Raft consensus majority.
 Witness nodes do not participate in the data replication.

+You must specify `--harp-consensus-protocol protocolname`.
+The supported protocols are bdr and etcd; see [`Configuring HARP`](harp.md) for more details.

 You may optionally specify `--bdr-node-group groupname` to set the name of the BDR node group (default: bdrgroup).